 Mara Ortenburger, MPH

-Associate Director of Communications & Development
+Director of Communications & Research

 University of California, Los Angeles (MPH, 2016); University of California, Santa Cruz (BA, 2007)

-Mara is a public health researcher and advocate whose work focuses on the intersection of health and labor policy.
+Mara is a public health researcher and advocate whose work focuses on the intersection of health and labor.
 Her interest in occupational health developed during her years in the grocery industry – first as a grocery worker and later as a human resources rep managing workers’ compensation claims.
 As a graduate student at the UCLA Fielding School of Public Health, Mara studied occupational health inequities, completed fieldwork with the Occupational Health Internship Program (OHIP), and worked as a Research Assistant with the UCLA Labor Occupational Safety and Health Program (LOSH).